jobergner/backent-cli/README.md

 # backent-cli
-backent-cli provides a toolkit to generate a server and a custom API as package which broadcasts state changes to entities automatically.
+backent-cli provides a toolkit to generate a server and a custom API as package which broadcasts state changes of entities automatically.

 ## Installation
 ```